AllenZzw/stcsp-solver/README.md

 # stcsp
 Stream Constraint Satisfaction Problem solver.

-To make the executable, simply "make" in the directory, resulting in ./stcsp as the executable.
+To make the executable, simply "make" in the directory "src", resulting in ./stcsp as the executable.
 Compilation requires working versions of lex and yacc.

 Syntax: